kohirens/stdlib/docs/fsio.md

 # fsio

 Package with generic file IO functions.
-The package was name `fsio` to reduce conflict with other package names like file, filepath, and other generic names.
+The package was named `fsio` to reduce conflict with other package names like file, filepath, and other generic names.

 ## Functions